Jhan-P/cse15l-lab-reports/Lab Report 4.md

 After going into the `lab7` directory, I entered the following commands:

-Compiling the java files: `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`
+__Compiling the java files:__ `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`

-Executing the JUnit file: `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`
+__Executing the JUnit file:__ `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`
 (Note: I typed `List<tab>Tests` at the end)

 Here are the input and output of those commands:

 ![Image](5.jpg)

-The output at the bottom shows that there is 1 failure as expected.
+The output at the bottom shows that there is 1 failure, as expected.

 ## Step 4 - Editing and fixing the file